Heart Of Darkness

 What about this?!?
 I’ll do anything to get you back…

 No?
-You are playing hard to get?
+Are you playing hard to get?
 Okay.
 I think this should do the trick.
 I was going to surprise you but no greater time than the present!

 Those two should have known better than to mess with me.
 Last year, W. Pool’s brother Dish Washer tried to get cute and just quit.
 He has been replaced by my now closest friend, Mr. Bosch.
 We all know how much I hate hand washing, so I showed him the door.
 I have no tolerance for that sort of callous behavior.
 I know it seems cruel but they will rot at Habitat for Humanity forever for what they did to me.
 It’s an appliance’s Hell and they deserve it!!!
 I hope they rust.